I Have Alzheimer's

 The Georgia Advance Directive for Health Care is a legal document in which you name another person as your agent to make medical decisions for you if you become unable to make them for yourself.
 In this document you can describe treatment you want and do not want.
 You may choose to consult with an attorney who will execute an individualized Advance Directive for Health Care.

 The Georgia Advance Directive for Health Care now includes the directives formally designated as a “living will”.
 You can provide direction related to your wishes should you have a terminal condition.
 You can specify your preferences related to food and hydration should your have a terminal or irreversible condition.

 A copy of the “Georgia Advance Directive for Health Care” is available here.

 A diagnosis of Alzheimer’s or other dementia in a family member immediately invokes feelings of fear, panic, and stress into the family unit.
 The practical matter of financial planning often gets pushed aside as the family attempts to cope.
 Topics such as a durable power of attorney, living trusts, and a healthcare proxy are far from the everyday dialogue of families dealing with an Alzheimer’s diagnosis.

 The Private Banking and Investment Group of Merrill Lynch has created webpages, a video and white paper that provide a great overview of the financial and emotional issues that arise with a diagnosis of Alzheimer’s.
-Below is the link to these valuable resources:

 Elder Law Attorneys